syllable-hq/uphs-feasibility-study/README.md

 Published: (Not yet published.
 Draft 0 was released in August 2019)

 ## The Report
-The report can be found here: <report.pdf>
+The report can be found here: [report.pdf](report.pdf)

 ## Summary
 This report discusses climate change and our growing need for energy storage.
 In particular, it discusses a particular technology called Underground Pumped Hydroelectric Storage.

-As energy sources like wind and solar replace fossil fuels, energy storage demand is expected to grow exponentially.
+As energy sources like wind and solar replace fossil fuels, energy generation will become more variable, and this is expected to drive an exponential growth in demand for energy storage.

 This report argues that underground pumped hydro technology could provide plentiful energy storage at an affordable cost.
 Over long time frames of 40-80 years, this solution could be an order of magnitude cheaper than chemical battery solutions like Lithium Ion.

-Our report advocates for further exploration of this technology.
-And we suggest immediate development in locations which demonstrate profitability.
+Our report advocates for further exploration of underground pumped hydro technology.
+And we suggest immediate development of the technology on sites which may prove to support profitable installations.

 ## Documentation